jnozzi/cocoadev.com/markdown/NSViewProblem.md

 Here are the results I'm seeing in the log console:

-2006-04-03 09:53:15.091 General/ShutterSpeedData[11085] makeLensReport
+2006-04-03 09:53:15.091 ShutterSpeedData[11085] makeLensReport
-2006-04-03 09:53:15.102 General/ShutterSpeedData[11085] theLensName = (null)
+2006-04-03 09:53:15.102 ShutterSpeedData[11085] theLensName = (null)
-2006-04-03 09:53:15.105 General/ShutterSpeedData[11085] setThelens
+2006-04-03 09:53:15.105 ShutterSpeedData[11085] setThelens
-2006-04-03 09:53:15.105 General/ShutterSpeedData[11085] lens name = lens1
+2006-04-03 09:53:15.105 ShutterSpeedData[11085] lens name = lens1

 ----
-I would add that the original poster should make sure the instance of General/LensReportView that receives the -setTheLens: message is the SAME instance that receives the -drawRect: message.
+I would add that the original poster should make sure the instance of LensReportView that receives the -setTheLens: message is the SAME instance that receives the -drawRect: message.
 Time and time again we see people instantiating via code and creating a separate instance in IB or mistakenly instantiating two instances in IB.
 Hint: every single time you drag an object off an IB palette, you are instantiating a new and unique instance of some class.
 It is redundant and mistaken to ALSO instantiate the object via the Classes tab of the IB document window or through code.
 [The glaringly obvious bogus memory management in the poster's code suggests a failure to understand the Objective-C concept of instances.]

 ----